10 reasons to plan your own funeral this New Year

 7. It'll take the stress away from loved ones

 Arranging a funeral is up there when it comes stressful life moments, especially if the person was particularly close.
-When someone is grieving, trying to organise what is a pretty big event can either be a focal point or another burden, so having everything settled and arranged can make life a lot easier for everyone.
+When someone is grieving, trying to organise what is a pretty big event can either be a focal point or another burden, so by making your own funeral arrangements and having everything settled can make life a lot easier for everyone.

 8. It'll give you peace of mind

-Peace of mind is vastly underrated and can take a load off your mind, even if you hadn’t already started to think about what will happen when you die.
+Peace of mind is vastly underrated and can take a load off your mind, even if you hadn’t already started to consider planning your own funeral or what will happen when you die.
 Each year, over 200,000 people buy a funeral plan, citing various reasons, but a lot of the time it simply comes down to peace of mind.
-Knowing that there isn’t anything to worry about (or indeed anything for anyone else to worry about) can let you get on with enjoying life, instead of focusing on the worries about your family having to start planning your funeral after you've gone.
+Knowing that there isn’t anything to worry about (or indeed anything for anyone else to worry about) can let you get on with enjoying life, instead of focusing on the worry of your family having to start planning your funeral after you've gone.

 9. There'll be more time to make decisions

 When the day eventually comes, sadly a timer begins to tick.
-Funerals tend to be turned around in a week or two, sometimes sooner, so as well as having to deal with the grief of losing a loved one, quick decisions need to be made about everything from cars and flowers to readings and eulogies in a short period of time if there’s no plan in place.
-Getting all of this pre-agreed and arranged with help from a funeral plan means you could have years to make these decisions, instead of leaving it to someone who likely isn’t in the best frame of mind to choose what you would have wanted.
+Funerals tend to be turned around in a week or two, so as well as having to deal with the grief of losing a loved one, quick decisions need to be made about everything from cars and flowers, to readings and eulogies in a short period of time.
+Planning your own funeral service with help from a funeral plan means you could have years to make these decisions, instead of leaving it to someone who likely isn’t in the best frame of mind to choose what you would have wanted.

 10. You can get all the support you'll need

-Organising a funeral plan with an established funeral provider means you’ll be getting access to trained professionals with extensive experience of arranging funerals.
+Planning your own funeral with an established funeral provider means you’ll be getting access to trained professionals with extensive experience of arranging funerals.
 Whether it’s questions about the processes involved with funerals or finding out what needs to be done when, good funeral providers will always be able to answer yours or your families questions when needed.

 Hopefully these reasons highlight just why planning your own funeral can be so beneficial.
-So why not add it to the New Year’s resolution list – it’s infinitely more important that trying to give up cake or cut out alcohol for a few weeks.
+So why not add it to the New Year’s resolution list?
+It’s infinitely more important than trying to give up cake or cut out alcohol for a few weeks.